monomelodies/monad/docs/overview/entry.md

 These utility methods are explained in more depth in subsequent chapters, but the important parts are:

-- A "manager" is your custom class that handles actual data operations (usually via an API);
+- A "Manager" is your custom class that handles actual data operations (usually via an API);
 - The `list` method registers code to list items;
 - The `update` method registers code to create or update items.